Philippine drug war: Early months

+On the day of Duterte's inauguration, Philippine National Police chief Roland dela Rosa formalized the nationwide drug war by issuing Command Memorandum Circular No. 16-2016, or Project Double Barrel, a campaign that dela Rosa stated was "really about killings".
 In speeches made after his inauguration on June 30 of 2016, Duterte urged citizens to kill suspected criminals and drug addicts.
 He said he would order police to adopt a shoot-to-kill policy and would offer them a bounty for dead suspects.
 In a speech to the military leadership on July 1, Duterte addressed Communist rebels to "use your kangaroo courts to kill them to speed up the solution to our problem".
 On July 2, the Communist Party of the Philippines stated that it "reiterates its standing order for the NPA to carry out operations to disarm and arrest the chieftains of the biggest drug syndicates, as well as other criminal syndicates involved in human rights violations and destruction of the environment" after its political wing Bagong Alyansang Makabayan accepted Cabinet posts in the new government.
 On July 3, the Philippine National Police announced that they had killed 30 alleged drug dealers since Duterte was sworn in as president on June 30.
 They later stated they had killed 103 suspects between May 10 and July 7.
 On July 9, a spokesperson of the president told critics to show proof that there had been human rights violations in the drug war.
 Later that day, the Moro Islamic Liberation Front announced it was open to collaborate with police in the drug war.
 On August 3, Duterte said that the Sinaloa cartel and the Chinese triad are involved in the drug trade in the Philippines.
 On August 7, Duterte named more than 150 drug suspects, including local politicians, police, judges, and military personnel.
 On August 8, the United States expressed concern over the extrajudicial killings.